 As more cyclists discover the thrill of riding fat tire and electric bicycles, demand is growing for racks that can transport these beasts.

 Most platform hitch racks fit on 2" receivers; several also work with 1.25" receivers.
 Not sure which receiver is on your vehicle?
 Check the hitch label or your owner's manual for specific information.

 How Do You Transport eBikes?

-It's easiest to transport your electric bike using a hitch mount platform carrier (not to be confused with a hitch mount cargo carrier for luggage).
+It's easiest to transport your electric bike using a hitch platform carrier (not to be confused with a hitch cargo carrier for luggage).
 This type of bike rack secures heavier bikes, including beach cruiser electric bikes, by their wheels, which reduces the chance of accidental damage in transit.

 Removing the battery from your electric bike instantly reduces its weight by several pounds.
 This is good practice before transporting the bikes anyways, as batteries may run out of charge faster when exposed to very hot or cold temperatures.

 Which Is the Best Rack for Heavy eBikes?